 Library: Local libraries are chock full of events for kids, beyond the average story time.
 I’ve already put two dates on my calendar this summer where A.J. and I going to see free movies at our library.
 We’ve also attended the Bio Bus event at the Went End Library presented by the Georgia State University College of Arts and Sciences.

 Church or Place of Worship: Vacation Bible School is often a free offering at local churches.
 I’ve seen the signs around my neighborhood.
 Churches also have free family events.
-In Atlanta, First Alliance Church is hosting a free carnival July 2nd from 5-8 p.m.
+This summer A.J. attended two free week-long bible camps which brought great relief to my summer budget!

 Museum: We have an array of museums in Atlanta and I’ve enjoyed a few free events especially at the Atlanta History Center.